radiantearth/stac-spec/extensions/storage/README.md

 - **Extension [Maturity Classification](../README.md#extension-maturity): Proposal**
 - **Owner**: @davidraleigh

-This document explains the fields of the Object Storage Extension to a STAC Item and an Asset.
-This does not cover NFS solutions provided by PaaS cloud companies.
-Allows user to specify details related to cloud storage access and costs for assets and their STAC item.
+This document describes the Object Storage Extension.
+This extension adds fields to STAC Item and Asset objects.
+This allows for details related to cloud storage access and costs for assets to be associated with a STAC Item.

+This extension does not cover NFS solutions provided by PaaS cloud companies.

 - [Example (Landsat 8)](examples/example-landsat8.json)
 - [JSON Schema](json-schema/schema.json)